modxcms/vapor/readme.md

 ### Running via Browser

-To create a MODX Cloud-compatible snapshot of your MODX site via CLI, navigate to `MODX_SITE_URL .
+To create a MODX Cloud-compatible snapshot of your MODX site via your browser, navigate to `MODX_SITE_URL .
 VAPOR_DIR . 'vapor.php'` in your browser and wait for the process to complete, e.g.

     http://localhost/revo/vapor/vapor.php